All About Equine Animal Rescue

 Mission

-All About Equine Animal Rescue, Inc. rescues and rehabilitates abused, neglected, abandoned, and/or slaughter-bound animals, primarily equine (wild and domestic); provides animals with food, shelter, care/handling, and veterinary care, as needed; utilizes a strategic process for matching healthy, rehabilitated animals with compatible, loving, and permanent adoptive homes; provides long term care for unadoptable animals; and educates the community about the plight of equines (wild and domestic).
+The specific charitable purpose of All About Equine Animal Rescue, Inc. (AAE) is to rescue and rehabilitate abused, neglected, abandoned, unwanted and/or slaughter-bound animals, primarily equines (wild and domestic): to provide food, shelter, care and handling, and veterinary care, as needed; to utilize a strategic process for matching healthy, rehabilitated animals with compatible, loving and permanent adoptive homes; to provide long term care for unadoptable animals; and to educate the community about abused, neglected, abandoned, unwanted, and/or slaughter-bound animals.

 Needs

-The average monthly cost for basic care of a typical horse is roughly $150-$300, which includes costs for feed, hoof and dental care, vaccines, and deworming.
-This does not include urgent or emergency care.
+Support for Horse Care.
+The average monthly cost for basic care of a typical horse can range between $150-$300, which costs include feed, farrier (hooves) and basic dental care, medical care, vaccines, and deworming.
+The costs are considerably more depending on special diets,veterinary services and medications, or other special needs.

-Volunteers to support all aspects of operations including horse care and handling, facilities, training (expert level), grant research/writing, administration, fundraising/events, outreach, used tack store support, future horse-human programs, board members to expand and diversify our board, and more.
+Volunteers.
+Volunteers are needed to support all aspects of operations including horse care, facilities, grant research/writing, administration, fundraising/events, outreach, used tack store support, administration, and more.

 Get Involved